 - Hormonal changes

 Both canker sores and cold sores usually heal on their own.
-Minor canker sores typically take a week or two to heal, according to the Mayo Clinic, while cold sores may take two to four weeks.
+Minor canker sores typically take a week or two to heal, while cold sores may take two to four weeks.
 Cold sores usually do not leave scars; however, major canker sores have the potential to cause scarring.

 Because cold sores are caused by HSV-1, the American Academy of Dermatology (AAD) suggests treating them with antiviral topical or oral medications.
 If you are experiencing discomfort, your doctor or dentist may also prescribe a pain-relief medication.
 In addition, the AAD strongly encourages the use of sunscreen during an outbreak, as sun exposure can affect the healing of the sore.

-Another important note: Unlike canker sores, cold sores are contagious, according to the Mayo Clinic.
+Another important note: Unlike canker sores, cold sores are contagious.
 Therefore, to prevent spreading the virus, you should not share utensils or any other items that touch the mouth.

 The easiest way to tell the difference between a canker sore and a cold sore is by its location.
 If the sore is in your mouth, it’s likely a canker sore.
 If it’s outside the mouth, it’s probably a cold sore.
 If you aren’t sure — don’t worry.
 See your doctor or dentist so that they can determine what it is and recommend the proper treatment.